-AE of special interest includes UTI, GMI, diuretic effects, hypotension episodes, hypoglycemia, hepatotoxicity, MACE, falls and fractures, malignancy, hypersensitivity reactions, pancreatitis, amputations and renal failure events.
-These AEs of interest except DKA, MACE and amputations will be prospectively identified based on the MedDRA preferred terms in the AE log by a medical expert prior to the data base lock and unblinding of the individual subject treatment assignment.
+AE of special interest include Urinary Tract Infections (UTI), Genital Mycotic Infections (GMIs), diuretic effects, hypotension episodes, hypoglycemia, hepatotoxicity, Major Adverse Cardiovascular Event (MACE), falls and fractures, malignancy, hypersensitivity reactions, DKA, pancreatitis, amputations and renal failure events.
+These AEs of interest except MACE and amputations will be prospectively identified based on the MedDRA preferred terms in the AE log by a medical expert prior to the data base lock and unblinding of the individual subject treatment assignment.
 The list of AE of interest will be confirmed in a peer review process.
-DKA and MACE will be identified by the investigator and documented in the CRF, and subsequently adjudicated by separate independent committees.
+MACE will be identified by the investigator and documented in the CRF, and subsequently adjudicated by an independent committee.
+Adjudicated results will be used for summary.
 Adjudicated results will be used for summary.
 Amputation events will be recorded in the procedures and amputation CRF.
 Cardiovascular events, hypoglycemia events by severity, and amputations will be summarized separately.